r1olo/ase-project/README.md

 1. Install Docker and Docker Compose, then place an RSA key pair under `secrets/jwtRS256.key` and `secrets/jwtRS256.key.pub` (they are mounted as the `jwt_*` secrets referenced by `docker-compose.yml`).
 Without those files the containers fall back to symmetric JWTs, which is acceptable only for ad-hoc local runs.
 2. From the repository root execute `docker compose up --build`.
 Compose builds every microservice image, provisions PostgreSQL/Redis sidecars for Auth, Catalogue, Players, Matchmaking, and the Game Engine, and connects them on a shared network so they can reach each other through hostnames such as `auth`, `catalogue`, or `game-engine`.
-3. Once the stack is up, inspect `http://localhost:5080/health` for the gateway view or hit each service directly on ports 5000-5004 to drive the APIs.
+3. Once the stack is up, inspect `http://localhost/health` for the gateway view.
+Only the gateway is exposed on port 80; all internal services listen on port 5000 and are reachable only from inside the Compose network.
 Logs show when Matchmaking pairs players and when a match transitions through its life cycle.

 **Running individual services for development**